bk/wmk-docs/content/usage.md

 - `wmk preview $basedir $filename` where `$filename` is the name of a file relative to the `content` subdirectory of `$basedir`.
-This prints (to stdout) the HTML which the given file will be converted to (before it is passed to the Mako template and before potential post-processing).
+This prints (to stdout) the HTML which the given file will be converted to (before it is passed to the template and before potential post-processing).
 Example: `wmk preview . index.md`.